Canadian Pacific Kansas City: Predecessors and formation

 Two CPKC unit trains, one grain and another crude oil, meet up at Siloam Springs, Arkansas, with locomotives from each of the two preceding railroads.

-The merger created the first and only single-line railway connecting Canada, the U.S., and Mexico.
+The merger created the first and, as of 2023 only, railway corporation connecting Canada, the U.S., and Mexico without having to run trains on competing railroads' rails.
 It had about 20000 mi network of tracks.
 Fully integrating the two railroads was expected to take up to three years.

 Post-merger history

 Seven days after the merger, the company announced that it had landed its first major contract, handling Schneider National intermodal traffic between the U.S. and Mexico.
 On April 25, it signed a similar agreement with Knight-Swift.
-The announcement was seen as backing up pre-merger projections that CPKC's single-line service would enable it to compete in the Chicago–Mexico corridor that had been dominated by the Union Pacific and BNSF.
+The announcement was seen as backing up pre-merger projections that CPKC's service would enable it to compete in the Chicago–Mexico corridor that had been dominated by the Union Pacific and BNSF.
 In response, on April 24, Union Pacific responded by announcing a partnership with Canadian National Railway and Grupo México (owner of Ferromex and Ferrosur) to work together to accelerate the exchange of intermodal traffic between Mexico and Chicago or further north into Canada.